AmanzholDaribay/ideathon/README.md

 Korshi Komekshi is an InDriver for services and goods.

-This repository contains instructions for creating Database and some of the Backend functions for Service/Good Insertion and Service/Good Search.
+This repository contains instructions for creating Optimized Database and Main Operations of the Backend:
+* addition of new Service/Good
+* optimized search of Services/Goods using coordinates and other specifications of Service/Good

 ## Installation
 Download repository: